mmaroti/tasync/README.md

 I use this library to work with a large database backend, where most objects are cached in memory.
-In this scenario you do not want to use regular callbacks, because either you call callbacks before methods return and then you run out of stack space, or you return with `nexttick` which kills the performance.
-Also, traversing an extremely large tree asynchronously is hard: if you do it serially (depth first) then it is slow, if you do it parallel (breadth first) then you run out of memory, so you need a combination of the two.
+In this scenario you do not want to use regular callbacks, because either you call the callbacks before the methods return and then you run out of stack space, or you return with `nexttick` which kills the performance.
+Also, traversing an extremely large tree asynchronously is
+hard: if you do it serially (depth first) then it is slow, if you do it parallel (breadth first) then you run out of memory, so you need a combination of the two.
 This (and much more) can be accomplished with the `throttle` functionality provided by this library.

 ## Stack trace example